Knowing that you have a problem with sex, but never actually communicating with your partner about it, can be an awkward position to be in.

-Have you ever found yourself desperately trying to find the right words after you ejaculate long before your partner?
-Perhaps you’ve tried a version of this popular get-out-of-jail-free card:
+For example, have you ever found yourself desperately trying to find the right words after you speed to the finish line during sex?

 Reasons why you should talk about it

-I think there are several good reasons to talk to your partner about premature ejaculation.
-And any other sexual issue for that matter.
+There are several good reasons to talk to your partner about any problems arising in your sex life:

 - Stress and anxiety can make things worse.
-Getting it out in the open will reduce the stress.
+Getting it out in the open can reduce the stress.